DjangoGirls/tutorial/django_urls/README.md

 We're about to build our first webpage -- a homepage for your blog!
 But first, let's learn a little bit about Django urls.

-## What is a URL?
+## What is an URL?

-A URL is simply like a web address, you can see a URL every time you visit any website - it is visible in your browser's address bar (yes! `127.0.0.1:8000` is a URL!
+An URL is simply a web address, you can see a URL every time you visit any website - it is visible in your browser's address bar (yes! `127.0.0.1:8000` is a URL!
 And http://djangogirls.com is also a URL):

 ![Url](images/url.png)